 You can bet you will encounter roadworks and mobile traffic management on your travels - from speed and lane restrictions and possibly a modified road layout.

 There are many safety hazards to both road users and construction workers within roadwork zones.
 It is important to follow the rules and be courteous, even when workers are not on-site as the unsealed or uneven road surface can be dangerous.

 Always follow the signs – even if workers are not on-site, avoid ‘rubbernecking’ while driving and only overtake if it is safe.

-We went everyone to get home safely to their families.
+We want everyone to get home safely to their families.